NJUVISION/PCGCv1/README.md

 - pytorch version & tensorflow2.0 version.
 - training again.

-## Bug Report
-- The decoding error on GPU sometimes. (no error on CPU)

 ### Authors
 These files are provided by Nanjing University [Vision Lab](http://vision.nju.edu.cn/).
 And thanks for the help from SJTU Cooperative Medianet Innovation Center.
 Please contact us (wangjq@smail.nju.edu.cn) if you have any questions.